Ericsson/codechecker/docs/analyzer/checker_and_analyzer_configuration.md

 * For more information about Z3 refutation, see also [the report by Mikhail Ramalho](https://lists.llvm.org/pipermail/cfe-dev/2018-August/058912.html) who developed this feature in 2018.
-* This Z3 refutation mode (which is also known as Z3 validation and Z3 crosschecking) should not be confused with the "Z3 as the constraint solver" mode where Z3 completely replaces the builtin constraint modeling of the analyzer.
-Unfortunately this "Z3 as constraint solver" mode is a failed
-  experiment: it produces many crashes, increases the runtime by an order of magnitude and there are no plans to improve it in the foreseeable future.
-  Passing `--z3 on` to `CodeChecker analyze` enables this broken mode.
 * If the `clang` used by CodeChecker does not support Z3, then CodeChecker does not recognize the Z3-specific options, which produces confusing errors like `error: argument input: File doesn't exist: <SOMEPATH>/on` (because the value